-There can be no assurance that a rating when assigned will continue for any given time, or that a rating will not be lowered or withdrawn entirely by a rating agency if in its judgment circumstances so warrant.
-Any downward change in or withdrawal of a rating may have an adverse effect on the marketability or market price of the Highway Bonds.
+There can be no assurance that a rating when assigned will continue for any given time, or that a rating will not be lowered or withdrawn by a rating agency if in its judgment circumstances so warrant.
+Any downward change in or withdrawal of a rating, or change in rating outlook or other actions of a rating agency, may have an adverse effect on the marketability and market price of the Highway Bonds.